Micro Encoder FAQ

 Incremental Encoder

 The encoder output signal is a repeating pulse waveform of H and L, and the pulse train is generated continuously.
-These pulse trains are generally available as single phase, two phase, A phase and B phase, or two phase, A phase and B phase, plus origin phase, Z phase.
+These pulse trains are generally available as single phase, two phase with A phase and B phase, or two phase with A phase and B phase plus the origin phase, Z phase.

 The number of pulses per revolution is determined by the size of the rotating slit disk, so the larger the outer diameter, the higher the maximum resolution.